solt87/backup-home/README.md

 ## Setting things up

 To use backup-home, you will have to:
-- modify backup_dirs.txt and backup_files.txt to point to the directories and files you want to back up.
+- modify backup_dirs.txt and backup_files.txt to contain the directories and files you want to back up.
   You can also create new files for this purpose.
 (You can use one file, I used two for clarity.)
 - modify DIRLIST and FILELIST to point to the files you are using.
 - modify BACKUPDIR to point to the directory of your choosing.